 To allow customers to opt-in to SMS marketing, you can:

-Whatever you choose, you must ensure that you have full consent to send to your customers which complies with New Zealand law under the Unsolicited Electronic Messages Act 2007, and of course, give a positive brand experience.
+Whatever method you choose, you must have full consent from your customers that complies with New Zealand law under the Unsolicited Electronic Messages Act 2007.

-⚠️While we provide tools to help you manage your data, you must speak to your own legal counsel or with the MBIE to ensure compliance.
+⚠️While we provide tools to help you manage your data, you must speak to your own legal counsel or with the Ministry of Business, Innovation and Employment (MBIE) to ensure compliance.

 Options for opt outs

-When sending SMS marketing messages in New Zealand, you should give your recipients the ability to opt out through SMS within every message.
+When sending SMS marketing messages in New Zealand, you must give your recipients the ability to opt out through SMS within every message.

 Sender IDs for New Zealand

-Since 2022 businesses are only allowed to send SMS from a dedicated short code.
-A dedicated short code is a four-digit number that can be owned and used by one brand.
+Since 2022, you can only send SMS from a dedicated short code.
+A dedicated short code is a four-digit number registered to a single brand.

-SMS messages sent from an alpha from name, such as a brand name, or a long number are no longer reliably delivered but may still show positive receipt.
-To have confidence in delivery it’s therefore vital to use a short code.
+SMS messages sent from an alpha sender name, such as a brand name, or a long number are no longer reliably delivered.
+They may still show a positive receipt, but delivery isn't guaranteed.
+To have confidence in delivery, use a short code.

 There are two types of code available: standard rate and freetext.
 For marketing SMS, you must use a freetext code.